Calday Grange Grammar School: Extracurricular

 Officers' Training Corps was first formed.

-Other

 Volunteering opportunities include supporting the Refilwe Community Project in South Africa which the school has been involved in for over 9 years.
 Students have also been involved with various independent entrepreneurial pursuits.

-Houses
+School houses

-The school has three Houses named after past benefactors and headmasters.
+The school has three houses named after past benefactors and headmasters.
 Members of each house are identified by different coloured stripes on the school tie from years 7 to 11.